hashgraph/hedera-services/docs/transaction-prechecks.md

     assigned consensus timestamp, preventing the transaction from being handled at consensus.

-## :moneybag:&nbsp; Interpreting failed solvency checks
+## :moneybag:&nbsp; Response codes from failed solvency checks
 - `INSUFFICIENT_TX_FEE`
   * No positive `transactionFee` was offered, or a positive fee _was_ offered, but was insufficient.